sutrolabs/census-docs/sources/google-bigquery.md

 It's possible to create views in a BigQuery project that reference the tables and views present in other BigQuery projects.
 In order for Census to access these types of views within your project, it must also be granted permissions in the other projects that contain the referenced tables and views.
 If you are using the default IAM policies that Census recommends, you may run the following commands in your **Google Cloud Shell** in the Google Cloud Console, where:

 * **\[new-project]** is the name of the project where the referenced tables and views exist.
 * **\[service-account-user]** is the Census service account's email address for the specific connection that contains the view you're trying to access.
-You can see that in the [Connections Tab](https://app.getcensus.com/connections).
+You can see that in the [Sources Tab](https://app.getcensus.com/sources).
 It's of the form census-\[LONG ID]@sutrolabs-giza-production.iam.gserviceaccount.com

 ```
 gcloud projects add-iam-policy-binding [new-project] \